mia-platform/distribution/modules/disaster-recovery/velero/README.md

 velero and the Microsoft Azure APIs.

 By default the flavor will setup velero to work with [Microsoft Entra Workload ID], and we suggest you to setup your AKS cluster to work with it if possible.
-You then will have to add the correct annotations to the `velero` `ServiceAccount` accordingly with the documentation.
+You then will have to add the `azure.workload.identity/client-id` annotation to the `velero` `ServiceAccount` with client id property of the user assigned identity that you have created following the Azure guide.
+You will also have to add the `azure.workload.identity/use` label to the `velero` `Deployment` with a value of `"true"` to allow the pod to use the identity.

-The IAM Role to assign the to service account is the following:
+The minimal Role Definition to assign the to service account is the following:

 ```json
 {